mourningcloak

 of being human?"
 The Taoist philosopher's dream illustrates,

-among other lessons, his sense of oneness with all living beings.
+among other lessons, a sense of oneness with all living beings.

 Like other